Rakap47/Banking/README.md

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

 License
-This project is licensed under the MIT License.
+This project is licensed under the Michigan University License.

-Make sure to replace YOUR_USERNAME with your actual GitHub username.
-Also, you might need to adjust the repository URL, file names, or any other specifics based on your project's structure and naming conventions.